 A camper's first summer in the LIT program is spent as an LIT 1.
-Campers staying for two or four weeks may apply to be an LIT 1 (no additional cost).
 As an LIT 1, campers learn about leading their peers, large group control, speaking in front of large and small groups, and creative planning and presenting as a small group.

-A camper's second summer in the LIT program is spent as an LIT 2.
-Campers staying for two or four weeks may apply to be an LIT 2 (no additional cost).
+A camper's second summer in the LIT program is spent as a Returning LIT.
 As an LIT 2, campers build upon LIT 1 skills, work on solo or partner planning and presenting, and spend some time working with younger campers.

 Completion of the LIT program does not necessarily mean that a camper is guaranteed an invitation or acceptation into the CIT program.

-CITs and LIT 3s are taught to lead a specific group of people - children.
-In this program, campers continue to build upon the skills learned as an LIT 1 and 2; however, this program is for campers that are committed to learning how to work with younger campers.
+CITs are taught to lead a specific group of people - children.
+In this program, campers continue to build upon the skills learned as an LIT; however, this program is for campers that are committed to learning how to work with younger campers.

-Campers that are entering 11th grade, are staying for four weeks and have completed two weeks of the LIT program may apply to be a Camp Foley CIT.
+Campers that are entering 11th grade and have completed two weeks of the LIT program may apply to be a Camp Foley CIT.
 Our CITs are role models that every camper - young and old - looks up to.
 CITs spend a great deal of time with our younger campers learning cabin dynamics, teaching skills and building relationships outside their age group.
 Added responsibilities of Foley CITs include:

 - Sister/Brother Cabin: CITs are assigned a different Fox or Coyote cabin to work with each of the two weeks they are at camp.
 CITs will spend some evenings with that cabin, go to Treehouses with that cabin and sit on the benches with that cabin before and after meals.